Let's look at 1 Peter 2:21 through 1 Peter 3:6. Peter is speaking directly to Christians in this passage:

 5 For it was thus that the pious women of old who hoped in God were (accustomed) to beautify themselves, and were submissive to their husbands -- adapting themselves to them as secondary and dependent upon them.

 6 It was thus that Sarah obeyed Abraham (following his guidance and acknowledging his headship over her by) calling him lord -- master, leader, authority.
 And you are now her true daughters if you do right and let nothing

 terrify you -- not giving way to hysterical fears or letting anxieties unnerve you."

-When Peter wrote in 1 Peter 3:1 that wives should submit to their husbands, he was giving instructions that was in accordance with
+When Peter wrote in 1 Peter 3:1 that wives should submit to their husbands, he was giving instruction that was in accordance with

 God's new order in Genesis 3:16 -- that a husband would rule over his wife -- and, because it is in line with God's Word, would result in harmony and a happy and blessed home.
 Within this framework God, again, the Righteous Judge, will step in